Mayo Clinic uses a team approach to evaluate and treat people with throat conditions.

 Your treatment team

 At Mayo Clinic, ear, nose and throat (ENT) doctors (otolaryngologists) consult with other specialists to develop a treatment plan that's right for you.
 Depending on your situation, experts on your team might include allergists, medical oncologists, gastroenterologists, pulmonologists, radiation oncologists, neurologists, speech-language pathologists, radiologists and voice therapists.
-If you need help quitting smoking, Mayo Clinic offers stop-smoking services, including a residential treatment program through the Nicotine Dependence Center at Mayo Clinic's campus in Minnesota.
+If you need help quitting smoking, Mayo Clinic offers stop-smoking services, including an intensive treatment program through the Nicotine Dependence Center at Mayo Clinic's campus in Minnesota.

 When you are seen by the laryngology and voice disorders specialty group, a multidisciplinary team of experts works together so that you get exactly the care you need.
 And the team's collaborative approach to care means efficient care.
 In many cases, people are evaluated and have treatment scheduled the same week.